sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 * Run `setup.py bdist_wheel maixcam` to build the package for `MaixCAM`.
 Note that the code prompt file (pyi file) can only be generated when building for the `linux` platform.
 Therefore, before releasing, first build for the `linux` platform to generate the code prompt file, then execute this command to generate the package for the `MaixCAM` platform.
 * Send the `.whl` package from the `dist` directory to the device, then run `import os; os.system("pip install /root/xxxxx.whl")` (replace the path accordingly).
 * If installing the `.whl` package is too slow during debugging, you can use `maixcdk build` to compile and then use `scp -r maix_xxx root@10.228.104.1:/usr/lib/python3.11/site-packages` to directly copy it to the device system to overwrite the package.
 Adjust the package name and device IP as needed.
+* Once you have debugged your code, consider open-sourcing it on [github.com](https://github.com) and uploading it to [pypi.org](https://pypi.org).
+You can refer to the official documentation or search for tutorials on how to upload.
+Generally, you need to run `pip install twine` and then `twine upload dist/maix_xxx***.whl`.
+After completing this, feel free to share your achievements on [maixhub.com/share](https://maixhub.com/share)!

 Modifying the code:
 As described in [View MaixPy API Source Code](../basic/view_src_code.md), add source files in the `components/maix/include` and `components/maix/src` directories, add C++ functions, and include comments.
 After compiling, you can call them directly.
 It's very simple.